-Aberdeen City Region is one of the most prosperous regions in the UK.
-It is Scotland’s third largest City Region and is home to nearly half a million people.
+Aberdeen has a long-established role as a world leader in the energy sector.
+The Aberdeen City region is one of the most prosperous regions in the UK and is Scotland’s third largest City Region- home to nearly one million people.

 The region has a rich cultural prominence and the city now hosts numerous award-winning festivals, conferences and sporting events throughout the year.
-Aberdeen is home to the renowned Offshore Europe Conference and Exhibition taking place in September every two years.
-Offshore Europe attracts a global audience of engineers, technical specialists, industry leaders and experts, to share ideas, debate the issues of the moment and to create common agendas for the future of the energy industry.
+Aberdeen is home to the renowned SPE Offshore Europe Conference and Exhibition which takes place in September every two years.
+Offshore Europe attracts a global audience of around 38,000 visitors from 119 countries including engineers, technical specialists, industry leaders and experts, to share ideas, debate issues of the moment and create common agendas for the future of the energy industry.

-As the city is diversifying, Aberdeen continues to anchor its status as both a Global Energy Hub whilst building upon infrastructure required.
-The Regional Economic Strategy, along with the City Region Deal and the City Centre Masterplan, underpin ambitions to act as a catalyst for economic growth and diversification and to make sure Aberdeen continues to be an attractive, prosperous and sustainable place to live, visit and invest in.
+In 2020, Aberdeen City Council launched Aberdeen’s Net Zero Vision which aims to deliver both environmental and economic benefits and position Aberdeen as a climate positive city.
+The Net Zero Vision along with the Regional Economic Strategy, City Region Deal and the City Centre Masterplan underpin ambitions to act as a catalyst for economic growth and diversification and to ensure Aberdeen continues to be an attractive, prosperous and sustainable place to live, visit and invest in.